craic/pi_power/README.md

 *to be added*

 The RasPi model 3 changed the way GPIO14 operates.
-There are two important changes to the approach:
+There are two small but important changes to the approach:

 Pre-RasPi3 the serial console that uses GPIO14 used a hardware UART and that is what led GPIO14 to be high.
 RasPi 3 uses a software UART which does not do this.
 But we can emulate this by *enabling* the serial console in raspi-config